SAhmed48/reactjs-concepts/README.md

 #### What are hooks in reactjs?

-Hooks are a new feature introduced by react in version **16.8** which allows you to use react features without having class-based components.
+Hooks are a new feature introduced by react in version **16.8** which allows using react features without having class-based components.
 Hooks cannot be used in class-based components.

 #### Rules of Hooks: